black-tea/data-projects/crt020-databricks-pyspark-studyguide/README.md

 ```

 #### Filtering Rows
+To filter rows, we need to create an expression that evaluates to true or false.
 We can either provide an expression as a string or build an expression using column manipulations.
 Both `.filter()` and `.where()` perform exactly the same.
 ```python
 from pyspark.sql.functions import col